-Modification

-At what stage is this document in the process?

-IGT138:

-Performance Assurance Techniques and Controls

-01 Modification 02 Workgroup Report 03 Draft Modification Report 04 Final Modification

-Purpose of Modification:

-To provide an effective framework for the governance of industry performance that gives industry participants mutual assurance in the accuracy of settlement volume allocation

-The Proposer recommends that this modification should : •
+At what stage is this Workgroup Report document in the process?
+IGT138: Modification Norkgroup Report Performance Assurance Draft Modification Report Techniques and Controls Final Modification Report Purpose of Modification: To provide an effective framework for the governance of industry performance that gives industry participants mutual assurance in the accuracy of settlement volume allocation The Workgroup recommends that this modification should: proceed to Consultation The Panel will consider this Workgroup Report on 23rd April 2021.
+The Panel will consider the recommendations and determine the appropriate next steps.
+High Impact: N/A

-- be assessed by a Workgroup - be subject to Authority decision

-This modification will be presented by the Proposer to the Panel on 28th February 2020.
-The Panel will consider the Proposer's recommendation and determine the appropriate route.

-High Impact: